 - When you have taken all the required photos, share them on social medias!

 Built in 1711 to protect the colony from a possible British invasion, Fort Chambly is based on the principles of Vauban, King Louis XIV’s engineer.

-Discover this fortification in the company of a costumed heritage interpreter.
+Discover this fortification in the company of a guide in period costume.
 Visits begin in the middle of the courtyard.

 Duration: 75 minutes

 General introducton ot the Fort Chambly followed by a free visit of the exposition rooms.

-Accompanied by a costumed heritage presenter, discover this fortification.
+Accompanied by a a guide in period costume, discover this fortification.
 Visits start in the centre of the courtyard.

 Duration: 45 minutes